 In the world of transportation and logistics, each day brings with it a unique set of challenges.
 That’s why it’s more important than ever to take control of your route plans by evaluating your existing processes and improving your overall operations.
 Easier said than done, right?
 Luckily, with the right solution in place you can streamline your operations and stay ahead of the competition.

 Read on as we explore four logistics trends you’ll want to follow in 2018 – and learn how a routing solution can help get you there!

 #1 – Unified route planning and GPS tracking

 Not only can you compare the planned vs. actual to each other, but you can stay connected to your team while they are out on the road.
-This can result in less calls, less distraction, and quicker answers for you.
+This can result in fewer calls, less distraction, and quick answers for you.